TCP congestion control: Other TCP congestion avoidance algorithms

 TCP New Reno was the most commonly implemented algorithm, SACK support is very common and is an extension to Reno/New Reno.
 Most others are competing proposals that still need evaluation.
 Starting with 2.6.8 the Linux kernel switched the default implementation from New Reno to BIC.
 The default implementation was again changed to CUBIC in the 2.6.19 version.
-FreeBSD uses New Reno as the default algorithm.
-However, it supports a number of other choices.
+FreeBSD from version 14.X onwards also uses CUBIC as the default algorithm.
+Previous version used New Reno.
+However, FreeBSD supports a number of other choices.

 When the per-flow product of bandwidth and latency increases, regardless of the queuing scheme, TCP becomes inefficient and prone to instability.
 This becomes increasingly important as the Internet evolves to incorporate very high-bandwidth optical links.

 TCP Interactive (iTCP) allows applications to subscribe to TCP events and respond accordingly enabling various functional extensions to TCP from outside TCP layer.
 Most TCP congestion schemes work internally. iTCP additionally enables advanced applications to directly participate in congestion control such as to control the source generation rate.

 Zeta-TCP detects congestion from both latency and loss rate measures.
 To maximize the goodput Zeta-TCP and applies different congestion window backoff strategies based on the likelihood of congestion.
 It also has other improvements to accurately detect packet losses, avoiding retransmission timeout retransmission; and accelerate and control the inbound (download) traffic.